reframejs/reframe/readme.md

 On the other side of the escape-cost spectrum, there is Meteor.

 It consists of many parts that you can only use if you use the entire Meteor stack.
-For example, you can use its build system only if you use Meteor in its entirely.
+For example, you can use its build system only if you use Meteor in its entirety.
 This means that, if you want to escape Meteor, you will have to re-write all code related to these works-only-with-Meteor parts.

-And it has not been designed with loosely coupled parts;
+It has also not been designed with loosely coupled parts;
 With Meteor, it's mostly either all-in or all-out.
 In other words, you can't escape in a progressive manner.